 One of the main differences between the existing algorithms is the usage or not of high-level entities such as lines or planes.
 In structured environments, one can assume the existence of polygonal structure in the environment [7], [5].
 These methods are fast and work quite well in indoor environments.
 However, they limit the scope of application to the extraction of geometric features that are not always available in unstructured environments.
 On the other hand, a great deal of work has been done to perform in any type of scenario dealing with raw data.
-For example [3] constructs a piecewise continuous differentiable density that models on a grid the probability to measure a point, and then, apply the Newton's algorithm.
+For example [3] constructs a piecewise continuous differentiable density that models on a grid the probability to measure a point, and then, apply the Newton's algorithm to estimate the relative motion.
 By converting the scans to statistical representations, [21] iteratively computes the crosscorrelation that results in the displacement.
 In [6] the motion parameters are estimated using a constrained velocity equation for the scanned points.
 Our working context are these unstructured scenarios.

-The most popular methods usually follow the Iterative

-Closest Point (ICP) algorithm [2].
+The most popular methods usually follow the Iterative Closest Point (ICP) algorithm [2].
 They are based on an iterative process where they first compute the correspondences between the scans, and then they minimize the distance error to compute the sensor displacement [13], [9], [1], [17].
 This process is repeated with this new estimate until convergence.
-A common feature of most versions of ICP is the usage of the Euclidean distance to establish the correspondences and to apply the least squares.
-However, this distance does not account for the fact that points far from the sensor could be far from its correspondent due to rotations of the sensor.
-We understand that this is a central problem of the ICP algorithms: to find a way to measure (to find the correspondent and to apply the minimization) in such a way that it captures the sensor translation and rotation at the same time.
+A common feature of most versions of ICP is the usage of the Euclidean distance to establish the correspondences and to apply the least squares minimization.
+As pointed out by [13], the limitation of this distance is to capture the rotation of the sensor.
+For instance, points far from the sensor could be far from its correspondent due to the rotation error of the sensor.
+Moreover, the correspondences might not capture the correct motion between the scans.
+We understand that this is a central problem of the ICP algorithms: to find a measure that captures the sensor translation and rotation at the same time.
 To overcome this limitation [13] proposed to combine the closest point rule of the ICP algorithm with a range rule to capture the sensor rotation.
 This method performs well under large rotation errors.
 However, it is a geometric algorithm that do not model the uncertainties involved in the process.

-In fact, another important difference of the scan matching techniques is whether they model the noises associated to the sensor measurement process and the uncertainty of its displacement between both scans.
-We understand that this is another central problem in the sensor matching techniques since the sensory process is uncertain, and this might be taken into account in the scan matching context.
+In fact, another important difference of the scan matching techniques is whether they model the noises associated to the sensor measurement process and the uncertainty of the displacement between both scans.
+We understand that this is another central problem in the sensor matching techniques since the sensory process is uncertain, and it might be taken into account in the scan matching context.
 This issue has been partially addressed in [17] modelling the noise of the sensor measurements.
 However, they do not include the uncertainty of the sensor location.
 Furthermore, another remaining issue is to consider all the possible associations resulting from these uncertainties.

 This paper presents a probabilistic formulation of the scan matching problem.
 The general framework follows an iterative process of two steps: (i) probabilistic computation of the correspondences between the scans, and (ii) estimation of the relative displacement.
 With this formulation we address the two problems of the scan matching algorithms mentioned above.
-First we take into account the uncertainties of the displacement of the sensor and of the observation noises to establish the correspondences.
-Moreover, our probabilistic model allows to estimate these correspondences integrating over all the potential associations betweens the points of each scan.
-Second, the translation and rotation are implicitly captured
+First we take into account the uncertainties of the displacement of the sensor and the observation noises to establish the correspondences.